 How to Fork a Repository on GitHub?

 Now, my account name (from which we will fork the repo) is harishrajora while the repository name is ToolsQA.
-You can use any one of the following parameter or both of them to search for the repository.
+You can use any one of the following parameters or both of them to search for the repository.

 If you are using the name as a parameter, type the name in the search bar.
 Press All GitHub after entering the name to search everywhere in GitHub.